alejandraji/address-book/README.md

   - Clicking the `Edit` button should toggle the form editor and clicking on `Save` should close the form editor
   - When you click on `Delete` the user should get deleted.

-**Acceptance Criteria**
-We will walk through a complete demo of your solution.
-The front-end must integrate with your back-end & all CRUD actions + search should work.
-Before your phone interview, please zip up your solution and send it back.

-***We will be asking for you to develop a small incremental feature during the call, so make sure it is easy and comfortable to modify and run your code in your environment for the call.***

 # Getting Started
 ## Pre-reqs
 You must have docker and docker-compose running on your system, which you can get [here](https://www.docker.com/products/docker-desktop) for windows & mac.